AbhijayPaul/HackTheHood-Final/README.md

 - [ ]    4.
 Is there a trend between the review count and the rating?
 - [ ]    5.
 Which writer shows up most often in this dataset?
 - [ ]    6.
 Which director shows up most often in this dataset?
 - [ ]    7.
-Which actors show up most often in this dataset?
+Is there a correlation between the number of main cast actors and the ratings of the movies?
 - [ ]    8.
 Is there a correlation between movie length and rating?
 - [ ]    9.
 How correlated are the ranks and the ratings of the movies?
 - [ ]    10.
 Of the directors that show up the most on this list, is there a correlation between what year they released said movie and its rank on the list?